Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Discussion

 \subsection{Future work}

-In terms of synthetic Broca's aphasic data generation, one route for future research is the exploration of data augmentation techniques tailored to fragmented aphasic sentences, improving generalisation capabilities of the models on real-world Broca's aphasic speech.
+In terms of synthetic Broca's aphasic data generation, one route for future research is the exploration of data augmentation techniques tailored to agrammatic aphasic sentences, improving generalisation capabilities of the models on real-world Broca's aphasic speech.

 Another interesting direction for future work is studying the domain influence, possibly enabling the creation of task-specific models based on the patient's interests or hobbies.
 The incorporation of domain knowledge has demonstrated improved model performance in NLP, including machine translation \cite{khiu-etal-2024-predicting} and NLP-based educational applications \cite{sakakini-etal-2019-equipping}.
+In terms of training setup, it could be promising to explore in-context learning methods with the same models, and compare the resulting scores with those reported in our study (similar, to, e.g., \cite{mosbach2023few}).
+Our preliminary experiments with FLAN-T5-XL in a ten-shot learning setup suggest that fine-tuning methods yield better performance (on ChrF and Rouge), but experimenting with a variety of prompts may be necessary in the future.

-Finally, future research could ask native English speakers to produce corresponding target completions for the authentic Broca's aphasic utterances from AphasiaBank.
+Finally, we recognize that the observed correct sentence completion rate is not sufficient for deployment as a ready-to-use communication aid in clinical settings.
+Nonetheless, this work represents an initial step toward building such applications, since there are currently no existing benchmarks for performance on authentic aphasic sentences.
+Therefore, future research could ask native English speakers to produce corresponding target completions for the authentic Broca's aphasic utterances from AphasiaBank.
 The availability of such ground-truth data is crucial for a quantitative evaluation of models' completions of the authentic Broca's aphasic sentences.
 The creation of a reliable benchmark would provide a reference for evaluating how well the sentence completion models handle typical errors and omissions in Broca's aphasia.
 Moving beyond the sentence completion task, such data would contribute immensely to creating a broader benchmark for related tasks in the field of aphasiology.